 All the monitors featured in this article have a resolution of 1080 pixels and are on the smaller side.
-Specifically, we chose from 24.5 inches to 27 inches because this size range is suitable for gaming; anything with a wider screen tends to make the display blurry and pixelated.
+Specifically, we chose from 24.5 inches to 27 inches because this size range is suitable for gaming; anything with a wider screen tends to make the display blurry and pixelated, unless it has a 1440P resolution.
 We included one 27-inch monitor as an option if you prefer a bigger display while gaming.
 Lastly, we gave bonus points for monitors that featured adjustable stands and offered plenty of options for connectivity.
 If you can find the best monitor stand for any of these, even better.

 Best Modern Buyer’s Guide

 This measures how fast your monitor can display changes in images, particularly how pixels change from one color or shade to another.
 The best gaming monitors (240hz gaming monitors) have response times of 5ms and below.
 Lower response times eliminate image blurring and deliver better visual quality overall.

 This measures the delay between an inputted command and the time it takes for your screen to display the said command.
 It’s best to check both the response time and input lag of a monitor you plan to purchase.
 If you choose a monitor with 1-ms response time but the input lag is more than 15ms, it might slow down your gaming performance.

 - Screen size